Health, Wellness and Recreation

 Community Wellness at MIT

-Community Wellness at MIT Medical works with the entire MIT community to provide the resources and programs that can help you make healthy choices.
+Community Wellness at MIT Health works with the entire MIT community to provide the resources and programs that can help you make healthy choices.
 Their offerings include the following:

 • Sleep: Learn relaxation techniques and other ways to improve your sleep schedule.